everycure-org/matrix/docs/src/data_science/runbooks/03_matrix_enrichment.md

     std: "Standard deviation of probability scores"
 ```

+### 6.3 Legend sheet

+This sheet contains the legend for the matrix report.
+The legend includes the description of the tags used in the matrix report.
+These are specified as values in the key:value pairs

-## Examples of statistics/tags to be included
+## Examples of full statistics/tags

 ````yaml
 matrix_generation.matrix: